 A trophy is awarded to the teams second and third in the KidSize 4-4 soccer game and the AdultSize 2-2 soccer game.
-In case of less than 9 teams participating in a size class the team ranked third will be awarded a certificate instead of a trophy.
+In case of less than 9 teams participating in a size class the team ranked third will be awarded a certificate 1515 instead of a trophy.
 In case of less than 6 teams participating in a size class the team ranked second will also be awarded a certificate instead of a trophy.

 In a physical competition, a trophy is awarded to the team ranked first on the technical challenges and certificates are awarded to the teams second and third in the technical challenges.
 In case less than 15 teams participate to a size class, the team ranked first at technical challenges will be awarded a certificate instead of a trophy.
+A certificate 15 20 is awarded to the team that performed best in the software challenge.
 A certificate is awarded to the team ranked second in the Best Humanoid list.
 A 'Best Player' certificate is awarded to the three most highly ranked Drop-in players.
 In case 20 teams or more participate to a class size, the team ranked first on Drop-in is awarded a trophy instead of a certificate.
 A team can only receive a 'Best Player' certificate if their total amount of points is greater than 0.

-1520 In a physical competition, the Best Humanoid Award is awarded to the team ranked first in the Best Humanoid list, it can either be a trophy or a certificate.
+In a physical competition, the Best Humanoid Award is awarded to the team ranked first in the Best Humanoid list, it can either be a trophy or a certificate.